Campus of Michigan Technological University: Fisher Hall

 Fisher Hall is home to the Physics and Mathematical sciences departments.
 As a result of the numerous class rooms, it holds many classes for other subjects on campus.
 The largest lecture hall on campus (Fisher 135) is in Fisher and holds many of the basic university classes.
 The basement of Fisher holds many research labs for the physics department.
 These labs cover a wide variety of subjects from environmental optics, to cosmic rays.

+Harold Meese Center

+The Harold Meese Center is named in honor of a previous Dean of Students, Harold Meese, who served the university from 1959 to 1983.
+It is home to the Department of Cognitive and Learning Sciences.
+The building was constructed in 1973.
+Located "just a short walk from the core of the Michigan Tech campus", the building is in a residential area, next to Jim's Foodmart.
+The features within the building include: two classrooms, six offices, and an atrium.

+H-STEM Complex

+The H-STEM Complex is a 3-story building connected directly to the Chem-Sci building where many disciplines will come together especially Biomedical Engineering, Chemical Engineering, Biology, Cognitive and Learning Sciences, and Kinesiology and Integrative Physiology, to focus on engineering and research to improve people's health.
+Construction on the project began in the 2022 spring semester and was completed in early 2024.
+The public launch was on March 11, and the ribbon cutting ceremony was on April 26.
+The expected cost is 53.1 million dollars with 29.7 million coming from state of Michigan funds.

 Kanwal and Ann Rekhi Hall

 Also known as Rekhi Hall, this building is the home of the MTU Computer Science department and the College of Computing, which was created in 2019.
 Funded by the donation of Kanwal and Ann Rekhi, the facility opened in 2005.
 Providing several new classrooms and research laboratories the facility is considered state of the art.
 Kanwal Rekhi is a Michigan Tech Alumni from the class of 1969.
 The building also houses part of the Michigan Tech Testing Center.